-- (1) The Commission is to prepare and forward to the Auditor-General a copy of its financial statements for each financial year in accordance with the Audit Act 2008.
+- (1) The Commission is to prepare and forward to the Auditor-General a copy of its financial statements for each financial year in accordance with the Audit Act 2008. - (2)

+$Part\ VIA-Reports\ and\ financial\ statements$

-Part VIA - Reports and financial statements
+The financial statements must -

-- (3) The financial statements must - (a) comply with any directions given under subsection (4); and - (b) - (c) be signed or certified as specified in such a direction. - (4) The Treasurer may give written directions to the Commission in respect of the form and contents of the financial statements as he or she considers appropriate.
+(a) comply with any directions given unde subsection (4); and r (b) (c) be signed or certified as specified in such a direction. h (4) The Treasurer may give written directions to the Commission in respect of the form and contents of the financial statements as he or she considers appropriate.
+S 107E 107 · 107G.
+Annı al report 107G.
+Annu (1) al report The Commission must prepare for the Commission an annual report for each financia year.

-107E - 107F.

 107G.
-Annual report

-- (1) The Commission must prepare for the Commission an annual report for each financial year. - (2) The annual report is to include the following information and documents: - (a) the statement of corporate intent which relates to the corporate plan that takes effect at the beginning of the next financial year; - (b) the financial statements of the Commission for the financial year to which the annual report relates;
+The Commission must prepare for the Commission an annual report for each financia al 107G.
+(1) The Commission must prepare for the Commission an annual report for each financia year.
+The annual report is to include the following g h

-- (c) a copy of the opinion of the Auditor-General in respect of the financial statements received under section 19 of the Audit Act 2008; - (d) a report on the performance of the Commission during the financial year to which the annual report relates compared with the performance indicators specified in the corporate plan; - (e) a report on the operations of the Commission during the financial year to which the annual report relates; - (f) \ldots - (g) the details of any direction given under section 73F; - (h) any other information that the Minister by written notice provided to the Commission requires to be included; - (i) any other information that the Commission considers is appropriate or necessary to properly inform the Minister and Parliament as to the performance and progress of the Commission during the financial year to which the annual report relates. - (3) For the purposes of subsection (2)(a), next financial year means the financial year immediately following the financial year in respect of which the annual report is prepared.
+- (c) a copy of the opinion of the Auditor-General in respect of the financial statements received under section 19 of the Audit Act 2008; - (d) a report on the performance of the Commission during the financial year to which the annual report relates compared with the performance indicators specified in the corporate plan; - (e) a report on the operations of the Commission during the financial year to which the annual report relates; - (f) - (g) the details of any direction given under section 73F; - (h) any other information that the Minister by written notice provided to the Commission requires to be included; - (i) any other information that the Commission considers is appropriate or necessary to properly inform the Minister and Parliament as to the performance and progress of the Commission during the financial year to which the annual report relates. - (3) For the purposes of subsection (2)(a), next financial year means the financial year immediately following the financial year in respect of which the annual report is prepared.